Trump is pushing short-term health insurance. How does it work?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about oureditorial standards

 and how we make money.

-Short-term health insurance plans are an option for people who haven't been able to get health insurance through their jobs or the individual marketplace.
+Updated Sept.
+16, 2019: Short-term health insurance plans are an option for people who haven't been able to get coverage through their jobs or the individual marketplace.
 You can apply for them at any time and they usually cost less than traditional health insurance.
-But they only provide coverage for up to three months.

 “In a market that is experiencing double-digit rate increases, allowing short-term, limited-duration insurance to cover longer periods gives Americans options and could be the difference between someone getting coverage or going without coverage at all," said Seema Verma, administrator of the Centers for Medicare & Medicaid Services.

 Short-term health insurance is meant to provide temporary coverage for people transitioning between traditional health policies, perhaps because they're changing jobs.
 Short-term plans are usually accepted at more doctors' offices and hospitals compared with traditional insurance plans, which are often limited to narrow networks.
 And they are usually cheaper.

 Short-term insurance plans cost an average of 25% less than bronze plans on the individual marketplace, or $65 less per month, according to data from AgileHealthInsurance, a short-term health insurance marketplace.